peteCodes4u/prework-study-guide/prework-study-guide/README.md

 ## Description

 This study guide is used to easily and readily identify organized information specific to web development using HTML, CSS, and JavaScript.
-Additionally the topic GIT will be included here within.
+Additionally the topic GIT will be included here within but covered in less detail.

 - This project was motivated by the desire to more deeply understand each component of web development.
 - This project was built specifically to explore the web development basics with first hand experience and to document the fundamental topics.